-- (2) Supply from the Tarwin River West Branch to Leongatha utilises existing obsolete infrastructure that is complex and difficult to operate, and is currently not used. - (3) There are several groundwater bores within access of Korumburra and Leongatha, which are currently only used to supply Korumburra. - (4) The Powlett River entitlement is not currently used and the supply infrastructure has been 10ecommissioned
+(2) Supply from the Tarwin River West Branch to Leongatha utilises existing obsolete infrastructure that is complex and difficult to operate, and is currently not used.

+(3) There are several groundwater bores within access of Korumburra and Leongatha.

+(4) The Powlett River entitlement is not currently used and the supply infrastructure has been decommissioned

 The volume in storage across the SGW systems is summarised in Table 2.2.
 All storages are currently full.
-The volume of water consumed over the year to date is compared to the average demand over the past five years for each system in Figure 2.1 to Figure 2.10.
+The volume of water consumed over the year to date is compared to the average demand over the past five years for each system in Figure 2-1 to Figure 2-8.
 In most systems, recent water consumption has been close to the average water use.
-Consumption at Meeniyan is the notable exception to this, where recent demands are above average.
+Consumption in July and August in the Battery Creek system (supplying Fish Creek) is the notable exception to this, where water consumption was well above average due to temporary changes in treatment plant operation.
+Consumption in the Battery Creek system is expected to remain close to average for the remainder of the outlook period.
+Water consumption at Leongatha has been consistently above average in the year to date, and will be closely monitored by SGW over the coming months.
 The UWS provides further information on the expected growth in residential, stock and domestic, major industrial and other non-residential demands over the longer term planning horizon for a range of possible future climate scenarios.